Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 ### Uploading built bottles

 Wait until the pull request's checks become green.
-Then label your pull request with the `pr-pull` label (this is the default label that will trigger the uploading workflow; you can easily change this in workflow file).
+Then label your pull request with the `pr-pull` label (this is the default label that will trigger the uploading workflow; you can easily change this in the workflow file).
 A new `brew pr-pull` workflow will be fired up and after a couple of minutes you should observe the PR closed, bottles uploaded and commits pushed to the main branch of your repository.

 ![github-pr-closed](/assets/img/blog/homebrew-tap-github-releases/github-pr-closed.png)
 ![github-release](/assets/img/blog/homebrew-tap-github-releases/github-release.png)